 In response to changes in the business environment and the Group’s business, we are bolstering our efforts to accurately identify changes in risk and signs of legal violations and misconduct in specific business fields, divisions, countries, and regions.
 Throughout the year, we will implement initiatives to establish a global awareness of ethical and legal compliance and improve our ability to respond to risk.

 Panasonic provides training and awareness building for new hires and newly promoted employees, through a variety of educational materials, including e-Learning, on the Code of Ethics & Compliance that all employees are required to follow, as well as on other compliance-related materials throughout the year.
-In fiscal 2024, we provided training to all Group employees* so they could understand the Code of Ethics & Compliance * accurately.
-We also included questions about compliance awareness and culture in the Awareness Survey distributed to all employees worldwide.
-In fiscal 2024, we received approximately 150,000 survey responses.
+Recent examples include conducting training and obtaining certification from our officers and employees in Japan regarding Rules on Conflict of Interest.

-In fiscal 2024, we also launched a field-specific compliance e-learning program on acts of bribery & corruption and violations of competition laws which would significantly impact the Group should they occur.
-We are creating an environment in which directors and employees engaged in high-risk duties can regularly participate in the program while managing the participation of those eligible to enroll.
+We also provide a field-specific compliance e-learning program on acts of bribery & corruption, and violations of competition laws which would significantly impact the Group should they occur.
+We are creating an environment in which directors and employees engaged in high-risk duties can regularly participate in the program, while managing the enrollment of those eligible by obtaining confirmation that participants understand the program’s content.

 Additionally, each operating company and PEX overseas office conducts compliance-related training for those who need it, according to the risks relevant to their businesses and regional characteristics.